Ultimate Guide to Square Foot Gardening

 Compost and mulch are essential for a healthy square foot garden.
 The former adds nutrients to the soil, while the latter helps retain moisture and suppress weeds.
 Both are easy to make at home and can be added to the garden bed as needed.

-Tips and Tricks for a Healthy Square Foot Garden
+Simple Tips for a Healthy Square Foot Garden

 metal garden bed image